Emergent non-Markovianity and dynamical quantification of the quantum switch: Dynamical evolution under the action of quantum SWITCH and emergence of non-Markovianity

 \subsection{QSI for noisy quantum switches}

 We consider two different ways noise can be introduced to the QS.
 In the first case, the noise is quantum while in the second case, the noise is classical.
 By quantum noise, we mean that for the control qubit, an arbitrary pure state is used instead of the $\ket{+}$ state and for the measurement, another arbitrary pure state is used in the place of $\ket{+}\bra{+}$.
 For the case of the classical noise, we consider a mixed state in the $\ket{\pm}$ basis as the control and an arbitrary positive operator-valued measure (POVM) on the same basis.
+Note that here our goal is to evaluate the noise tolerance of the quantum switch itself.
+Hence, we introduce the noise directly to the switching process (which essentially involves preparing the control qubit and conducting the final measurement on the control qubit), irrespective of the nature of the channels upon which it operates.

-Before getting into the study, it is necessary to understand whether the QSI is valid for these general situations.
-For that, we need to verify \textbf{Statement 1} for such a generalised QS evolution.
+However, before that, it is necessary to understand whether the QSI is valid for these general situations.
+For that, we need to verify \textbf{Statement 1} for such a generalized QS evolution.
 In Appendix~\ref{sec:appendixLD}, we prove it for such a general consideration with an arbitrary control qubit and final measurement.
-We show that for the generalised Pauli channel, the fixed point remains unchanged under the QS operation.
+We show that for the generalized Pauli channel, the fixed point remains unchanged under the QS operation.
 This is the only prerequisite for the validity of Eqs.~\eqref{uncer1} and \eqref{uncer2} and hence it asserts that QSI is perfectly legible for the following considerations.